10 Ways to Fix Steam Overlay not Working in Windows 10/11

 - Right-click on the Steam client’s desktop shortcut and open Properties.

 - Choose the Compatibility tab.

-- Click on the Steam in the Main bar and choose to Check for Steam Client Updates.
+- From the app’s top-left corner, click on Steam, then choose to Check for Steam Client Updates.

 - Wait until updates are installed and restart Steam.

 Issues with Steam Overlay have been present for over a few years, especially on the older Windows iterations.

 Although the client updates on its own once you start it, you can always check for updates manually, just in case something goes wrong with the automatic updates.

 - Press simultaneously on the following keys: Windows + I.